Azure/ADLAwithR-GettingStarted/Azure CLI/README.md

 `az login`

 Once you log in, the window lists all the Azure subscriptions that are associated with your account.
 Use the following command to use a specific subscription.
 `az account set --subscription "My subscription"`

+Confirm that you are in the correct subscription
+`az account show`

 To list of all resource groups in your subscription type
 `az group list`